v8/v8.dev/src/features/atomics.md

 Atomics.notify(i32a, 0);
 ```

-Next, we'll show how to implement a mutex which can be used both synchronously and asynchronously.
+Next, we’ll show how to implement a mutex which can be used both synchronously and asynchronously.
 Implementing the synchronous version of the mutex has been previously discussed e.g., [in this blog post](https://blogtitle.github.io/using-javascript-sharedarraybuffers-and-atomics/).

 In the example, we don’t use the timeout parameter in `Atomics.wait` and `Atomics.waitAsync`.
 The parameter can be used for implementing condition variables with a timeout.